magnetophon/DEL2/README.md

   - In toggle-mode, the trigger note for mute toggles the respective mute
   - In direct-mode, the trigger note switches it on when you press it, and off when you let it go The note also (retroactively) turns the other mute off when you press it.
-- Each delay tap has a separate jucy & crunchy filter
-  - The filter parameters are pair of settings, and each tap's settings is an interpolation between these two, depending on the velocity
-  - You can also link the cutoff frequency to the note
-- A haas panner that you can link to the note

 ## Planned features

-- Tap the rhythm using your computer keyboard or side-channel audio
 - Expand the DSP per tap to:
   - two non-linear filters
   - a reverb